Dharmik6017/Trading-Charts/README.md

-A desktop application allows you to monitor binance crytocurrency data using Lightweight Charting Library.
+A desktop application allows you to monitor binance cryptocurrency data using Lightweight Charting Library.
 Lightweight Charting Library is a standalone solution for displaying charts is used to display Binance data.